 Managed by the Columbus Area Arts Council, 411 is made possible by grants from the Efroymson Family Fund, City of Columbus, Columbus Area Visitors Center, Columbus Museum of Art & Design and by donations from the community.

-The 411 Community Studio is a flexible space for local and visiting artists to work, meet and collaborate.
+The 411 Community Studio is a flexible space for youth arts and emerging creatives to work, meet and collaborate.
 Made of custom plywood panels and built-in furniture, the space is meant to evolve as artists work with the community to reimagine the exhibition wall into temporary installations.
 The Community Studio is part of the Columbus Area Arts Council's inaugural residency project and was made possible through generous support from Heritage Fund: The Community Foundation of Bartholomew County.

 Learning Patterns Mural

 Expanding on LAA Office's research into the design and construction of the Cleo Rogers Memorial Library, Learning Patterns reinterprets historic diagrams used for organizing the library's furniture layouts.
 A mural installed on the gallery's east facade creates a larger composition that celebrates an important part of Columbus' design heritage.
 Funding for the mural was generously provided by the Columbus Museum of Art & Design.